andrewanguswarwick/PX913_Group/README.md

 create_axis.f90: module for creation of an axis of a specified number of cell-centred values between specified bounds, wih the addition of a specified number of ghost cells either side

 re_writenetcdf.f90: is a subroutine used for visualisation of array elements, packaged in a format that allows subsequent visualisation using a python script.

+scatter.py: Scatter plot of electron position in x vs electron position in y.

+pseudoplot.py: pseudoplot of Electric field of x.